How to Secure a Job: 7 Proven Strategies That Work in 2025

 With the rise of digital-first experiences, employers prioritise designers who can improve usability and engagement across platforms.
 A strong portfolio is key to proving expertise.

-What Employees Can Do to Stay Competitive in 2025
+How to Stay Competitive in Singapore’s Job Market in 2025

 With industries evolving rapidly, employees need to proactively adapt, upskill, and position themselves strategically to remain competitive in Singapore’s job market.
 Here are key steps professionals can take to ensure long-term career growth: